 Finding a way out of the truth-balance dilemma is not easy.
 However, by clarifying the trade-off, this study enables informed speculation about potential approaches to correcting asymmetric misinformation while preserving news credibility.
-The findings suggest that the key mechanism of credibility assessment lies in the alignment between the communicator's evaluations and the audience's perceptions of reality.
-Thus far, journalistic efforts and scholarly attention have primarily focused on correcting individual pieces of misinformation.
-However, it is crucial to increase public awareness of the asymmetry in information environments as perceived by truth-seeking journalists.
+The findings suggest that the key mechanism behind credibility assessments lies in the alignment between the communicator's and the audience's perceptions of reality.
+Thus far, journalistic efforts and scholarly attention have primarily focused on correcting individual pieces of misinformation in single-topic contexts.
+However, this study implies that fostering news credibility requires increasing public awareness of the asymmetry in the information environment as perceived by truth-seeking journalists.
 Increasing public awareness of the broader political landscape across multiple issues could be an area where journalists direct greater efforts in reporting and communication.
 Nonetheless, there is a caveat.
-Assessing the partisan distribution of misinformation is even more challenging than evaluating the truthfulness of individual claims.
-Consequently, convincing audiences of expert consensus and evidence about which party produces more misinformation may be even more challenging than correcting misperceptions on individual issues.
+Assessing the distribution of partisan misinformation can be even more challenging than evaluating the truthfulness of individual claims.
+Consequently, convincing audiences of expert consensus and evidence about which party produces more misinformation may be even harder than correcting misperceptions about individual issues.
 Not only are we facing an uneven political information landscape (Berinsky 2023; Müller 2021), but we are also living in a "post-truth" era that "empowers people to choose their own reality" (Lewandowsky et al. 2017, p.361).

 Perhaps a way out of this dilemma lies in rethinking objectivity, again, beyond its evolution from 'procedural' to 'substantive objectivity' (Lawrence & Schafer 2012).
 Zelizer et al. (2021) emphasize that journalistic norms lose their value if journalists' aspirations are disconnected from audiences, arguing that objectivity may merely serve as "abstract values that, under the veneer of fairness, have led to the rising distrust of a once venerable institution" of journalism (p.
 100).
 Zelizer et al. (2021) further suggest setting journalism's "first allegiance" to "liberal democratic governance" (p.
-95), a point echoed by (Müller 2021), who proposes that journalistic objectivity be accompanied by interpretation rooted in "democratic principles, or [...] even partisan principles, as long as everyone knows that's what's happening" (p.
+95).
+This idea resonates with Müller (2021)'s proposal that journalistic objectivity be accompanied by interpretation rooted in "democratic principles, or [...] even partisan principles, as long as everyone knows that's what's happening" (p.
 123).
-Ultimately, neither truth-which can be subjective and perceived differently by individuals-nor balance-which can mislead the public about the best available evidence-alone resolves this challenge.
+These discussions hint at two potential directions for journalism when correcting misinformation: prioritizing democratic principles and leveraging transparency.
+First, when journalists perceive asymmetric misinformation, they can pursue an approach similar to "democracy-framed electoral coverage," proposed by Jang & Kreiss (2024) and Peterson et al. (2025), which is define as "journalism that foregrounds competitive elections and the peaceful transfer of power as both an established norm and political ideal" (Jang & Kreiss 2024, p.5).
+This approach encourages journalists not only to reject unfounded claims of election denial but also to highlight how such claims are harmful to democracy (Peterson et al. 2025).
+Second, as the norms around objective reporting are revisited within the profession, it is important that the public is informed about these developments.
+Transparency-"a news organization's openness about its journalistic practices and decision-making processes" (Curry & Stroud 2021, p.903)-may complement the limits of objectivity and can serve as a strategy for fostering trust in news organizations among individuals across the political spectrum (Curry & Stroud 2021).
+Ultimately, neither truth-which can be perceived subjectively-nor balance-which can mislead the public about the best available evidence-alone can resolve this challenge.
 My hope is that, by unveiling the obstacle, this study serves as a first step toward identifying approaches that empower journalists and public-minded communicators to correct misinformation while maintaining public trust.